RBT2 PROJECT – HAVE YOUR SAY

 - RBT2 WILL DOUBLE THE NUMBER OF PORT TRUCKS PER DAY AND CAUSE FURTHER TRAFFIC CONGESTION ON OUR HIGHWAYS

-- CANADA’S TRADING NEEDS CAN BE WELL SATISFIED BY EXPANDING CONTAINER TERMINAL FACILITIES IN PRINCE RUPERT.
+- CANADA’S TRADING NEEDS CAN BE WELL SATISFIED BY EXPANDING CONTAINER TERMINAL FACILITIES IN PRINCE RUPERT, WHERE PLANS HAVE BEEN ANNOUNCED FOR TERMINALS CAPABLE OF HANDLING SEVEN MILLION CONTAINERS.

 RBT2 IS NOT GOOD FOR CANADA AND IS NOT GOOD FOR CANADIANS.

-FOR ALL OF THE ABOVE REASONS I ASK THAT THE REVIEW PANEL SAY NO TO ANY FURTHER PORT DEVELOPMENT ON ROBERTS BANK AND THAT MY MP SUPPORT MY CALL TO PREVENT RBT2 BEING BUILT.
+FOR ALL OF THE ABOVE REASONS WHEN YOU RECEIVE THE REPORT FROM THE REVIEW PANEL I ASK THAT YOU REFUSE TO APPROVE THE ADDITION OF A SECOND CONTAINER TERMINAL ON ROBERTS BANK.
+I ALSO ASK THAT MY MP SUPPORT MY CALL TO PREVENT RBT2 BEING BUILT.